fingerprintjs/flow-cloudflare-worker/contributing.md

 We prefer using [pnpm](https://pnpm.io/) for installing dependencies and running scripts.

-The `main` is locked for the push action.
+The `main` branch is locked for the push action.

 `main` branch is always where we create releases.